odoublewen/cutadapt/doc/reference.rst

 When the ``--info-file`` command-line parameter is given, detailed information about where adapters were found in each read are written to the given file.
 It is a tab-separated text file that contains at least one row per input read.

+.. note:: Paired-end reads not supported.
+   The info file currently does not contain any info about read 2, when cutadapt is run in paired-end mode.

 Normally, there is exactly one row per input read, but in the following cases, multiple rows may be output:

  - The option ``--times`` is in use.
  - A linked adapter is used.